ginigangadharan/sitev2/_pages/utilities/awesome-tools.md

 - **[Cloudcraft](https://cloudcraft.co/)** - Tool for making AWS Related diagrams and charts
 - **[AWWAPP - Online Whiteboard](https://awwapp.com/)** - Quick Whiteboards for explanations.
 - **[Carbon](https://carbon.now.sh/)** - Create and share beautiful images of your source code.
-Start typing or drop a file into the text area to get started.
+- **[sketchwow.com](https://sketchwow.com/)** - Create fast, super-engaging simple sketches

 ## Collaboration Tools

 - **[mattermost](https://mattermost.com/)** - Mattermost is an open-source, self-hostable online chat service with file sharing, search, and integrations.
 It is designed as an internal chat for organisations and companies, and mostly markets itself as an open-source alternative to Slack
 - **[Open Source Catalogue Manager](https://openservicecatalogmanager.org/)** -  Cloud Services Management Software where you can provide easy to access and self service poral for your underlying infrastructure.

 ## Email/SMTP Servers with Free Trials

 This is useful for testing email functionality from your application or solutions as you dont need to setup an SMTP server by your own.
 - [SendinBlue](https://app.sendinblue.com/account/billing)